gofore/angular-basic-training/angular-advanced-topics/README.md

 ];
 ```

-declares routes `todos/` and `todos/:id`. `:id` is named placeholder for path parameter that can be accessed within the component.
+declares routes `todos/` and `todos/:index`. `:index` is named placeholder for path parameter that can be accessed within the component.

 ---